veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/grid-list.md

 ## Usage
 It is a container of list which has user defined layout.
 So the layout will be set by the user, and according to that layout the list item will be placed inside that layout.
 ### How to use
-Drag and drop a grid list component and set the attributes such as style, class,cols,gutterSize,rowHeight how it should be displayed and according to that the list item will be displayed on the screen.
+1. Drag and drop a grid list component.
+2. Set the attributes such as style, class, cols, gutterSize, rowHeight how it should be displayed.
+3. According to that the list item will be displayed on the screen.
 ### Example
 **Display a grid list component with a grid-tile component and under that 3 items.**
-- Drag and drop a grid list component.and fill the attribute (such as cols=4) so four columns will be there, row height will be the height of the row (such as rowHeight=100px).
+1. Drag and drop a grid list component.and fill the attribute (such as cols=4) so four columns will be there, row height will be the height of the row (such as rowHeight=100px).
-- Drag and drop a grid tile component inside a grid list.
+2. Drag and drop a grid tile component inside a grid list.
 It contains attribute such as colspan,rowspan,ngfor and label.
 **colspan:** Allows a single table cell to span the width of more than one cell or column.
 So in this case give colspan=1
 **rowspan:** Allows a single table cell to span the height of more than one cell or row.